dwyl/phoenix-ecto-append-only-log-example/README.md

          * unique: addresses_pkey
 ```
-We can't add the item again, because the unique id already exists in the database.
+This is because we can't add the item again,
+with the same unique id (`addresses_pkey`)
+as it already exists in the database.

+We need to "clear" the `:id` field _before_ attempting to update (insert):
 ``` elixir
 def update(%__MODULE__{} = item, attrs) do
   item